ronny-rentner/ultraimport/readme.md

 ImportError: attempted relative import with no known parent package
 ```

-Python programs or scripts can be executed in a number of different ways:
+Python programs or scripts can be executed in a number of different ways and with some of the ways, it even works:
 ```shell
 # Broken
 python ~/myprogram/run.py